liangzheng816/OfficeDocs-SharePoint/migration/introducing-the-sharepoint-migration-tool.md

 SPMT also supports the migration of workflows from:

 - SharePoint Server 2010 out-of-the-box workflows (OOTB)
-- SharePoint Designer 2010 & 2013 workflows
+- SharePoint Designer 2010 and 2013 workflows

 For a complete description of features, see [What does SPMT support?](what-is-supported-SPMT.md).